MatteoMascheroni1/AdvanceModelingForOperationProject/submission material/HOW-TO.md

 `findN=False`

-*Note: at maximum one parameter can be set to True*
+*Note: at maximum one parameter at a time can be set to True*

-This simulation type runs the model for all the possible combination of parameters given.
-At the end, if `export_df_to_csv=True` the dataframe will be exported as csv file, otherwise if  `export_df_to_feather=True` the dataframe will be exported as a feather file.
+This simulation type runs the model just once with all possible combinations of parameters given.
+In the end, if `export_df_to_csv=True` the dataframe will be exported as csv file, otherwise if  `export_df_to_feather=True` the dataframe will be exported as a feather file.
 The path can be defined at the beginning of the script.
 In the table below there are all the attributes of the dataframe.

 | Name            | Type | Description                                                  |
 | --------------- | ---- | ------------------------------------------------------------ |